If you find yourself short of breath often, you could be one of millions of Americans with atrial fibrillation, or AFib.

 First of all, what is atrial fibrillation?

 Atrial fibrillation is an irregular heartbeat, or an arrhythmia.
-It is the most common type of heart arrhythmia.
-Your heart might beat too fast, too slow or in an uneven rhythm.
-The condition is also called AFib or AF.
+In fact, it’s the most common type of heart arrhythmia.

 What causes atrial fibrillation?